 When we don’t feel our best, many of us turn to an examination of our diet to try to pin down exactly what’s wrong.
-And though it may not always give us the answers to cure what ails us, it’s never a bad idea to check in to see if what we’re eating—or not eating—could be contributing to unpleasant physical symptoms.
-One nutrient that can become deficient in the American diet, bringing various undesirable consequences, is magnesium.
+And though it may not always give us the answers to cure what ails us, it’s never a bad idea to take inventory if what we’re eating—or not eating—could be contributing to unpleasant physical symptoms.
+Magnesium deficiency is one such culprit, bringing various undesirable consequences.

 While it’s fairly rare for otherwise healthy people to experience extreme symptoms of magnesium deficiency, certain risk factors can make it more likely.
 People with gastrointestinal disorders, like Crohn’s disease or celiac disease, are especially susceptible because these conditions keep the GI tract from absorbing nutrients like it should—magnesium included.
 Diabetes, kidney disorders, and chronic alcohol abuse also make it harder for the body to retain a healthy supply of this mineral.
 And because more magnesium gets excreted in the urine as we age, deficiency becomes more common the older we get (1).

-Because it’s not listed on most nutrition labels, we may not usually give much thought to the amount of magnesium we’re getting.
+Because it’s not listed on most nutrition labels, we don’t often give much thought to the amount of magnesium we’re getting.
 Some have even nicknamed it the “orphan nutrient” because of how little attention it gets in the media and scientific research.
-Currently, the FDA only requires food manufacturers to list percentages of vitamin A, vitamin C, calcium, and iron each serving of a given food contains (3).
+Currently, the FDA only requires food manufacturers to list percentages of vitamin A, vitamin C, calcium, and iron in each serving of food (3).
 So if you ever do see magnesium on the black-and-white box on the side of a packaged food, it’s because the manufacturer has elected to put it there.
 (Usually, to show off the nutrients their product contains, á la breakfast cereals fortified with tons of extra vitamins.)

 So how do you know if your diet is supplying you with the magnesium you need?
 For reference, the Recommended Daily Intake for magnesium is 400 milligrams for males age 19-30, and 420 after 30, and for women, 310 milligrams for ages 19-30 and 320 beyond age 30 (4).
-But since it can be tricky to track every last milligram of any nutrient in what we eat, it’s probably more practical to just strive to include magnesium-rich foods in your diet regularly.
+Since tracking every milligram of any nutrient in what we eat gets tricky, it’s probably more practical to just include magnesium-rich foods in your diet regularly.

 High Magnesium Foods

-The great news about getting more magnesium is that you don’t have to load up on anything weird or obscure to do so.
+The great news about getting more magnesium is that you don’t have to load up on anything weird or obscure.
 Many high-magnesium foods are ones you’re probably eating (and enjoying) already.
 Here are a few examples.

 One tablespoon of sesame seeds contains 32 mg of magnesium, or 10% of your daily value.
-So while you may not be able to get your entire day’s supply from your Chinese takeout, it certainly adds to the big picture of your intake.
+So while you may not be able to get your entire day’s supply from your Chinese takeout, it certainly adds to total intake.

 Want to knock out half your day’s magnesium needs with a single food?
 Look no further than whole wheat flour, with 160 milligrams per cup.
 And don’t forget other grains, too!
 One cup of cooked quinoa contains a whopping 118 milligrams of magnesium.

 Avocados aren’t just trendy—they’re good for you.
-In addition to their fiber and much-touted healthy fats, avocados contain plenty of magnesium, about 60 milligrams in one medium avocado.
-Spread some on toast, chop some for a burrito, or add some to a burger.
+In addition to their fiber and highly-touted healthy fats, avocados contain plenty of magnesium, about 60 milligrams in one medium avocado.
+Spread some on toast, chop some for a burrito, and always add to salads!

 Signs of Magnesium Deficiency

 Because magnesium helps the body perform many of its critical functions—like muscle relaxation, energy transport, and nerve signaling—when we don’t get enough, serious problems can result (1).
-Whether due to chronically low levels of intake in food or any of the risk factors described above, deficiency doesn’t usually happen overnight.
-Typically, symptoms begin vaguely and progress to the more dramatic as time goes by.
+Whether due to chronically low levels of intake in food, or any of the risk factors described above, deficiency doesn’t happen overnight.
+Typically, symptoms begin vaguely and progress as time goes by.
 Here’s what to watch out for.

-Early symptom of insufficient magnesium can also include GI issues.
+Early symptoms of insufficient magnesium can also include GI issues.
 Nausea, vomiting, and loss of appetite are not uncommon (4).

 Could an annoying eyelid twitch be related to low magnesium?
-Since this mineral aids muscle relaxation, when there’s not enough of it to go around, muscle twitches and cramps can result.
+Since this mineral aids muscle relaxation, when there’s not enough of it to go around, muscle twitches and cramps appear.
 Over time, dangerously low magnesium can even lead to seizures or convulsions (5).

 Another way muscles can be affected by magnesium levels is to become weaker.
 Magnesium needs to coexist in a delicate balance with other minerals in the body for muscles to do the work of contracting (6).